aaron-grau/curic/react/readings/store.md

 + `getState()` - Returns the store's current state.
 + `dispatch(action)` - Passes an `action` into the store's `reducer` telling it what information to update.
-+ `subscribe(listener)` - Registers callbacks to be triggered whenever the store updates.
++ `subscribe(callback)` - Registers callbacks to be triggered whenever the store updates.
+Returns a function, which when invoked, unsubscribes the callback function from the store.

 ## Updating the Store